abbasdgr8/ticketing-search-app/README.md

 - [ ] Current functionality only has search without indexing.
 Explore other indexing options for future enhancements.
 - [ ] Clean up and beautify CLI views that get displayed to the end user.
 Perhaps evaluate CLI libraries like Clikt
 - [ ] Add more tests for Controllers
+- [ ] Add search support for other datatypes like date, and array

 ### Assumptions
 - [ ] It is acceptable to use [given input data](https://github.com/abbasdgr8/ticketing-search-app/tree/master/src/main/resources/input-data) for arriving at the basic search functionality.